sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 In other words, we assume that casting to a `double` from a `float` or 32-bit `posit` can be done without loss of information.
 Although this assumption does not always hold, we found it to be sufficient for practical testing and justified the streamlined design of our LLVM pass.

-## Conclusion: Posits >> Floating Points
+# Conclusion: The Posit Prayer

+Every morning and every evening, run your favorite posit benchmark and recite the following:
+> [posits] provide compelling advantages over floats, including larger dynamic range, higher accuracy, better closure, bitwise identical results across systems, simpler hardware, and simpler exception handling.

+Confess your use of floating points, repent, and cleanse your soul.
-Please contact the authors for induction into the Cult of Posits.
+Contact the authors for induction into the Cult of Posits.